platformio/platformio-docs/en/latest/_sources/core/userguide/cmd_check.rst.txt

 Examples
 --------

-For the examples please follow to :ref:`piocheck` page.
+For the examples please follow to :ref:`check` page.